Defending The Firth Of Forth

 Mines On Land!

-On 24 July 1940 two mines landed on the west end of Traprain Law, dropped there by an aircraft which had been intercepted by a night fighter.
-In all probability, it was also a mine-laying aircraft which, having laid its mines in the Forth, dropped its supplementary load of bombs on Haddington on 3 March 1941.
+On 24 July 1940, two mines landed on the west end of Traprain Law, dropped there by an aircraft which had been intercepted by a night fighter.
+It's pure conjecture but it may also have been a mine-laying aircraft which, having laid its mines in the Forth, dropped its supplementary load of bombs on Haddington on 3 March 1941.

 J. Rutherford, Road Foreman, standing in the one